Having a merry mindful Christmas

 Trust me – your 5-year-old would rather you played a silly game than had a handmade floral centrepiece.

 The really hard part of keeping your Christmas simple?

 Our own expectations.
 We want the kids to have a great time and somehow that’s gotten mixed in with perfection, overspending and an elephant-sized dose of pressure.

 We're big fans of simplifying and slowing down here at Mellownest.
 Why?
 Because of the huge impact it can have on your mental health and happiness.
 In fact we wrote a whole post about it!

 Worried about what would actually happen if you cut down on some of your engagements or didn’t invite everyone round for boxing day drinks?

 Studies have shown that we tend to substantially over-estimate how much time other people spend thinking about us.
 The truth is; people are often mostly just thinking about themselves.
-See what happens if you say you can’t make it this year (hint, nothing will).
+See what happens if you say you can’t make it this year (hint, it’ll be nothing).